TanmayBnz/SummerSLAM/README.md

   - However, you may utilize existing libraries such as OpenCV, PyTorch, and TensorFlow to assist you in the implementation process.

 **BONUS Task:**
 As a bonus, try to generate a 3D map of the surroundings of the agent along with the odometry in real time.
-When done, you’ll be allowed to run your code on our ground vehicle Nova.
+When done, you’ll be allowed to run your code on our ground vehicle STEVE.

 ## Setup
 This repo contains the package to simulate the pov of a car travelling somewhere.
 You can set it up by cloning this repo as the `src` foler and building it using catkin_make/catkin build.